 “Advanced Forensic Anthropology and Clinical Orthopaedics: An In-depth Look at Our Skeletons” takes a closer look at a variety of topics and methods utilized in forensic anthropology.
 The purpose of this workshop is to provide new and returning participants with a different and more detailed perspective of forensic anthropology.
 This workshop will focus on identifying bone disease, skeletal trauma and healing, osteoarthritis, experimentally broken bone, and an overview of clinical orthopaedics and forensic odontology as they relate to forensic anthropology.

-The webinar will be broadcast live from the JABSOM Bone Lab at the University of Hawaii.
+The course will be broadcast live from the JABSOM Bone Lab at the University of Hawaii.
 The instructors will utilize known-identity human skeletons in the Willed Body Program.
 Workshop participants will be provided on-line instruction and encouraged to submit their comments and questions to the instructor through a live chat room.
 Following a 10-minute break at 9:30am and 10:30am (Hawaii standard time/HST) each day, the instructor will answer as many questions as time allows.
-The workshop will include several forensic anthropology cases that Dr. Mann has worked on in his career.
+The workshop will include several forensic anthropology cases that Dr. Mann had worked on in his career.
 Participants will receive a certificate of completion.
-No continuing education or academic hours will be given for this webinar.
+No continuing education or academic hours will be given.

 Day 1 - Forensic Anthropology and Skeletal Trauma